patham9/NarsGPT/README.md

 A GPT model prompted to build representations for a Non-Axiomatic Reasoning System ([OpenNARS for Applications](https://github.com/opennars/OpenNARS-for-Applications)).
 This is the first system implementation which uses GPT together with NARS for reasoning on natural language input.
 This system can learn in a long-term manner while being able to learn and apply new knowledge effectively.

 **Features:**
-- Natural Q&A interaction with the user
+- Natural open-ended Q&A interaction with the user
 - System has no initial knowledge (unless IncludeGPTKnowledge flag is set) but you can simply teach it
 - System will make inferences through ONA and will raise questions